beti1205/MovieApp/README.md

 # MovieApp

-The application for searching movies and tv series using Retrofit for communication with The Movie Database API.
-Displaying films with Paging library according to filters such as popular, top rated, now playing, upcoming, etc.
-It is also possible to search films by title and view their details.
+The application offers a convenient way to search and browse movies and TV shows, providing various filters such as popularity, top-rated, currently playing, and upcoming releases to help users find what they’re looking for.
+It also allows users to search for movies by title, view detailed information including cast and crew, and read reviews.

 ## Technologies